kyverno/website/content/en/docs/Kyverno CLI/_index.md

 pass: 1, fail: 0, warn: 0, error: 0, skip: 0
 ```

-Applying a `ValidatingAdmissionPolicyBinding` along with the policy to a resource requires the `--cluster` flag to be set.
+The below example applies a `ValidatingAdmissionPolicyBinding` along with the policy to all resources in the cluster.

 Policy manifest (check-deployment-replicas.yaml):
 ```yaml